• Jano Crema of Huhtamaki announced the formation of the Australian Fibre-Based Packaging Alliance at the Australian Packaging Conference on 7 May.

 Close×

-Huhtamaki, Tetra Pak and Zipform Packaging are the drivers behind a newly conceived Australian Fibre-Based Packaging Alliance (AFBPA), stepping forward to represent businesses producing and using fibre-based packaging in Australia.
+Huhtamaki, Tetra Pak and Zipform Packaging are the drivers behind the newly conceived Australian Fibre-Based Packaging Alliance (AFBPA), stepping forward to represent businesses producing and using fibre-based packaging in Australia.

 With the increasing uptake of fibre-based packaging in food and food service applications due to its renewable origins, recyclability and performance, the alliance says it aims to ensure the role of fibre-based packaging in a circular economy is properly recognised.

-AFBPA says a key focus will be to define recyclability in the Australian context, and to support the development of systems and infrastructure for effective recovery, sorting and recycling of fibre-based packaging.
+AFBPA says a key focus will be to promote the opportunities and environmental advantages of fibre based packaging.
+It also seeks to develop systems and infrastructure for effective recovery, sorting and recycling of fibre-based packaging to reduce landfill in partnership with the downstream sector.
 It says it aims to ensure the interests of fibre-based packaging producers and users are effectively represented.

-AFBPA has made it clear that it “will not operate for profit, nor represent the specific interests of individual parties”.
+AFBPA has made it clear that it “will not operate for profit, nor represent the specific interests of individual parties and will establish a transparent governance process appropriate for a cross industry alliance”.

 Companies interested in finding out more or joining the alliance can contact Jano.crema@huhtamaki.com; flavia.vaz@tetrapak.com or johnb@zipformpackaging.com